Avs ride 5-goal 1st period to 6-3 win over Stars in Game 5

-EDMONTON, Alberta (AP)Faced with the prospects of going home, the Colorado Avalanche got rolling early and often.

-It was a flurry that saved their season – for the moment, anyway.

-Pierre-Edouard Bellemare began a five-goal scoring spree in the first period and the Avalanche avoided second-round elimination with a 6-3 victory over the Dallas Stars in Game 5 on Monday night.
+EDMONTON, Alberta (AP) — Pierre-Edouard Bellemare began a five-goal scoring spree in the first period and the Colorado Avalanche avoided second-round elimination with a 6-3 victory over the Dallas Stars in Game 5 on Monday night.

 The Avalanche trail the Stars 3-2 in the best-of-seven series.
 They’ve never won a series in team history when facing a 3-1 deficit.